A lifetime of good

 This program focused on increasing access to safe and clean drinking water for people using water from unprotected sources (earth dams, sand dams, hand-dug wells) and increasing community awareness and knowledge of the use of safe and clean water; impact groups of focus included children under 5 as well as people living with HIV or AIDS in an effort to reduce morbidity cases related to the consumption of unsafe water.
 The project helped to increase household use of treated water by 53% (from 46% to 99%).
 Learn More

-Malaria remains a leading or the leading cause of death for children under 5 in many countries in Africa where ChildFund operates.
-Tuberculosis is the second leading infectious disease killer after COVID-19 globally, above HIV and AIDS.
-Globally in 2022, there were an estimated 249 million malaria cases in 85 malaria endemic countries, an increase of 5 million cases compared with 2021.
-In 2022, TB caused an estimated 1.30 million deaths.
-And although there are easy, cost-effective strategies to reduce the incidence of both malaria and TB, these threats still persist, especially in low- and middle-income countries.
+Malaria remains a leading or the leading cause of death for children under 5 in many of the countries in Africa where ChildFund operates.
+Tuberculosis is the second-leading infectious disease killer after COVID-19 worldwide, above HIV and AIDS.

-Malaria and TB disproportionately affect vulnerable groups, including children under 5, pregnant women, people living with HIV, and those with weakened immune systems.
+Both diseases disproportionately affect vulnerable groups, including children under 5, pregnant women, people living with HIV, and those with weakened immune systems.
 Targeted programming helps protect these at-risk populations.
-Programming aimed at prevention and treatment can also help mitigate economic and social impacts, like reduced workforce productivity and increasing health care costs.
+Prevention and treatment can also help mitigate economic and social impacts, like reduced workforce productivity and rising health care costs.

 Empowered Community Health Workers